Italian campaigns of the French Revolutionary Wars: Bonaparte's war

 The Army of Italy was now reinforced to almost 50,000 men and Bonaparte continued on the offensive, striking at Austrian forces mobilising in the vicinity of the fortress of Mantua.
 A series of minor Coalition defeats resulted in the garrison at Mantua being reinforced to 12,000.
-Placing Mantua under siege, Bonaparte then led a French division south to invade and occupy Grand Duchy of Tuscany and the Papal States, defeating Papal forces at Fort Urban.
+Placing Mantua under siege, Bonaparte then led a French division south to invade and occupy the Grand Duchy of Tuscany and the Papal States, defeating Papal forces at Fort Urban.

 Next he turned north and with 20,000 men defeated some 50,000 Austrians under Field Marshal Wurmser at the battles of Lonato and Castiglione.
 The Austrian commander was forced back into the Alps.

 Wurmser was reinforced once again to compensate for some 20,000 losses sustained in the past two months and made an attempt to relieve the siege of Mantua.
 Some 45,000 Austrian troops were left behind to guard against any new French offensive whilst the main body of the Austrian army moved on Mantua.
 At Rovereto on 4 September, Bonaparte inflicted a heavy defeat on the Austrians and was then well-placed to strike at the rear of Wurmser's army.
 Reacting slowly to this new threat, the Austrians were again defeated at the Battle of Bassano, where their army was reduced to just 12,000.
 The remaining troops marched rapidly towards Mantua, but became trapped there by General Masséna's advance party.

 Additional Austrian forces arrived whilst Bonaparte's army was weakened by disease and his supply lines threatened by rebellion.
 Government political commissars, especially Cristoforo Saliceti, brutally put down the uprisings, but the French position was weakened.
 To stabilise the situation Bonaparte created the client states of the Transpadane Republic and the Cispadane Republic.

 Following this a new Austrian commander, Joseph Alvinczy, arrived and made another attempt to relieve Mantua.
-Bonaparte halted and drove Alvinczy back across the Brenta river, but his counter-offensive was seriously hampered by Vaubois’ defeat over five days in the villages of Cembra and Calliano under Alvinczy's lieutenant, Paul Davidovitch and he was forced to retreat to Verona.
+Bonaparte halted and drove Alvinczy back across the Brenta river, but his counter-offensive was seriously hampered by Vaubois’ defeat over five days in the villages of Cembra and Calliano under Alvinczy's lieutenant, Paul Davidovitch, and he was forced to retreat to Verona.
 Alvinczy, following Bonaparte, held off a French attack at Caldiero on 12 November and Bonaparte was forced to withdraw.
 In the following three-day Battle of Arcole, Bonaparte, fighting outnumbered and faced with the failure of his repeated efforts to capture a pivotal bridge at Arcole, won an important and hard-fought victory against Alvinczy.